tanducmai/myportfolio/content/posts/database-fundamentals.md

 carried out in the correct order.

-- It ensures that if a specific query fails (eg and update or insert) that the database will not have data left in an inconsistent state
+- It ensures that if a specific query fails (eg and update or insert) that the database will not have data left in an inconsistent state.

 The **Lock Manager** is provided to control access to records when there are multiple users involved.

-- If both users are updating a record, or one is trying to retrieve a record that is being modified the Lock Manager may restrict or reject access to the record
+- If both users are updating a record, or one is trying to retrieve a record that is being modified the Lock Manager may restrict or reject access to the record.

-The **Recovery Manager** uses system logs created by the transaction manager to retain data integrity in the event of a system failure
+The **Recovery Manager** uses system logs created by the transaction manager to retain data integrity in the event of a system failure.

 The **System Catalogue** is a data dictionary (metadata) that holds information about schemas, users, applications etc.